TrueNASTrueNAS Nightly Development Documentation

 Figure 2: Add Dataset Encryption Options Clear Inherit

 Decide if you want to use the default key type encryption and if you want to let the system generate the encryption key.
-To use key encryption and your key, clear the Generate key checkbox to display the Key field.
-Enter your key in this field.
+To use key encryption and an existing key, deselect Generate Key to display the Key field.
+Enter the existing key in this field.

 Add Key Encryption